Abuse Using Technology

 What is digital evidence?

-Digital evidence is information that is stored on, received, or transmitted in a digital format by an electronic device that can be used in court to help prove abuse occurred.
+Digital evidence is information stored, received, or transmitted in a digital format by an electronic device that can be used in court to help prove your case.
 Digital evidence is sometimes referred to as electronic evidence.
 This evidence is often created when abuse involves the use of technology.
 Here are a few examples:

-• when an abusive person sends text messages that contain threats, those messages (or screenshots of those messages) become digital evidence that can be used in court to help prove the threatening behavior;
+- When an abusive person sends text messages that contain threats, those texts, or pictures or screenshots of those texts, become digital evidence that can be used in court to help prove the threatening behavior;

-• when an abusive person creates harassing posts on social media, those posts (or screenshots of those posts) become digital evidence that can be used in court to help prove the harassing behavior; or
+- When an abusive person creates harassing posts on social media, those posts, or pictures or screenshots of those posts, become digital evidence that can be used in court to help prove the harassing behavior; or

-• when someone uses technology to stalk a victim, there may be evidence in the form of GPS tracking data, video footage, or spyware purchases that can be used as evidence to help prove surveillance occurred.
+- When someone uses technology to stalk a victim, in addition to potentially finding a physical GPS or Bluetooth tracking device, there may be evidence in the form of GPS tracking data, account log-in or activity history, video footage, or spyware purchases.
+Any of these can be used as evidence to help prove surveillance occurred.

 How is digital evidence different from other types of evidence?

-Digital evidence is different from other types of evidence that you may want to use in court, such as printed pictures, testimony, and other types of official records.
+Digital evidence is different from other types of evidence that you may want to use in court, such as printed pictures, testimony, or official records.

-One difference is the actual format of digital evidence, which would be in electronic data files.
-These files are most commonly found on mobile devices and computers, or stored in online accounts.
-Therefore, you will need to think through how to present it in a format that the judge will be able to examine.
-For example, if your evidence is located on your cell phone, and the judge needs to keep your evidence as part of the court record, you would want to think about how to get your evidence printed from your phone or in some other format that the judge can keep (so that the judge doesn’t keep your phone).
+One difference is that the original format of digital evidence is in electronic data files.
+These files are most commonly found on mobile devices and computers or stored in online accounts.
+Therefore, you will need to think through how to present it in a format that the judge will be able to examine and keep as part of the court’s record.

 What should I do to prepare for my case if it involves digital evidence?

-What you should do in your individual case will depend on your state’s rules of evidence and the type of abuse you are experiencing.
+What you should do in your individual case will depend on the type of case, your state’s rules of evidence, and the type of digital evidence you have.
 However, here are some things you may want to consider:

-• Save the evidence.
-You can learn more about what needs to be saved and how to best save it in our Documenting/Saving Evidence page.
+- Save the evidence in a way that best protects it.
+You can learn more about what needs to be saved and how best to save it in our Documenting/Saving Evidence section.

-• Think about the testimony you plan to tell the judge and how your evidence fits with your testimony.
-In order to “admit” (enter) evidence in court, you will likely have to testify (“lay a foundation”) about:
+- Think about the testimony you plan to tell the judge and how your evidence fits with your testimony.
+In order to enter (“admit”) evidence in court, you will likely have to testify (“lay a foundation”) about:

-• how you know that it is the abuser who sent the messages, posted the social media posts, etc.; and
+- how you know that it is the abuser who sent the messages, posted the social media posts, etc. You can find more information about entering evidence in Is there a process to admit evidence other than testimony?

-• Check with a lawyer in your state if you made a video or audio recording to capture evidence of the abuse.
-In some states, it may not be legal for you to record a conversation if the other person being recorded doesn’t know about it.
+If you made a video or audio recording without the other party’s consent, please consult with a lawyer before trying to use that in court.
+In some states, it may not be legal for you to record a conversation if the other person doesn’t agree to the recording.
 You can also read more about recording laws on our website.

 Will I be able to get my digital evidence into the court record during my hearing?

-Maybe.
 Each state is governed by what are called “rules of evidence.”
-Your state can have its own rules or the state may follow the Federal Rules of Evidence (which are general rules that are followed by many states).
+Your state can have its own rules or follow the Federal Rules of Evidence.
 The rules generally address what is allowed as evidence in court and deal with issues such as:

-• what types of documents may have to be certified in order for them to be admitted into court during a trial;
+- what types of documents may have to be certified for them to be admitted into court during a trial;

-The rules of evidence allow judges to only consider specific types of evidence, so whether you can have your digital evidence admitted into the court record during your hearing may depend on what your state’s rules of evidence say and what the judge decides.
-You can find lawyers in your state on our Finding a Lawyer page if you want to get legal advice about how to present evidence in your case.
+Whether you can have your digital evidence admitted into the court record during your hearing may depend on what your state’s rules of evidence say and what the judge decides.
+You can ask the court clerk or legal self-help center what format they accept digital evidence in, such as a printed screenshot of a text message or a flash drive with a video on it.
+You can also find lawyers in your state on our Finding a Lawyer page if you want to get legal advice about presenting evidence in your case.

 Documenting/Saving Evidence